 Joint separation can be classified as either cohesive or adhesive and you may see both types of separation on the same job.
-As you can see in the pictures below, cohesive separation occurs when the joint filler "splits" down the center of the joint itself, maintaining it's bond with the concrete sidewalls.
+As you can see in the pictures below, cohesive separation occurs when the joint filler "splits" down the center and maintains its bond with the concrete sidewalls.
+Adhesive separation occurs when the joint filler has separated from one side of the joint.